assaultcube/AC/docs/readme.txt

 -w sets width
 -h sets height

-In linux, simply pass those parameters in the command line.
+In linux, simply pass those parameters in the command line or add them to the shell script.

 ------------------------ Setup ----------------------

 In game, press ESC to acces the menu.
-In the "team/player setup" submenu, you can choose your team, skin and crosshair.
+In the "team/player setup" submenu, you can choose your team and skin.

 Every player spawns with 3 Weapons.